linuxha/RT68mx/README.md

 RT/68 provides three modes which are mutually exclusive: Console Monitor to load, save and debug programs; Single Task Mode to execute existing Mikbug(TM) software without modification; and Multi-Task Mode which is the real time multiprogramming mode.

+## rt68.asm

+This file is just the rt68mx.asm modified to work on the [68Retro](https://github.com/crsjones/68Retro) board.
+I have the ACIA at $E000, the PIA at $8004 and the ROM from $E000-$FFFF ($E100-$E1FF are for IO).
+Initial testing suggets this version works.
+I don't have the cassette tape interface built yet.

 # A/BASIC

 A/BASIC is a basic compiler for use with RT68mx.
 The compiled code can be run as a process under  RT68mx.
 The compiler itself runs as a process.